Recycle and give a new life to some of your old T-shirts Read more »

 These witch legs would also make adorable cupcake toppers.

-Another limited edition lever punch that I consider a must-have is ‘Laughin Jack’.
-This jack-o-lantern face could add instant personality to all kinds of party items.
-Punch it from yellow cardstock to layer onto any black party items or goodie bags, or punch from black to add to orange items, such as these paper cups.
+A jack-o-lantern face could add instant personality to all kinds of party items.
+Cut it with your detail scissors from black carsdtock to add to orange items, such as these paper cups.

 Send your guests home with a goodie bag featuring one last way to turn something spooky into kid-friendly.
-I found this awesome, hairy spider on the ‘Creepy Crawly’ stamp set and knew it would work well for a “thanks for dropping by” sentiment.
-I stamped him directly onto small treat bags and cut a small slit using a craft knife to insert white string, which I taped inside to secure.
+Stamp a spider image directly onto small treat bags and cut a small slit using a craft knife to insert white string, which is taped inside to secure.
 Staple the string at the top of the folded bag once stuffed for an interactive web.
 To give the spider a sillier look for the kids, add small googly eyes!
-Googly eyes just make anything adorable.

 Whether you are planning a spooky or not-so-spooky Halloween party, be sure to put your Fiskars tools to work to make the job both easy and fun!